 Powers and Abilities

-The Ifrit possesses a range of malevolent powers, making it a formidable entity.
-Its abilities focus on manipulation, destruction, and chaos:
+The Ifrit has many dangerous powers, making it a strong and frightening being.
+Its main abilities are manipulation, destruction, and causing chaos:

-- Shape-Shifting: Ifrits can transform into humans, animals (such as snakes or scorpions), or smoke, allowing for deception.
+- Metamorphosis: The creature can transform into humans, animals (such as snakes or scorpions), or smoke, allowing for deception.

 - Fire Manipulation: They control fire, creating flames or fiery illusions to intimidate or harm.

-- Temptation and Deception: Ifrits whisper doubts or false promises, leading humans to sin or disbelief.
+- Temptation and Deception: They whisper doubts or false promises, leading humans to sin or disbelief.

 - Superhuman Strength: As seen in Quran 27:39, Ifrits possess immense physical power, capable of moving massive objects.